 If someone is disabled as a result of occupationally acquired Lyme disease, they may be able to claim Industrial Injuries Disablement Benefit.
 This benefit does not apply to self employed people.

 Risk assessments should include an assessment of the risk of tick bites and consequent exposure to tick-borne disease.
-Anyone working in the countryside or rural gardens is likely to be at risk.
+Lyme disease infection rates of UK ticks vary from zero to the maximum found (Wiltshire) of 15%, but anyone working in the countryside, rural gardens or town parks is likely to be at risk.
 Classic poorly recognised risk situations include:

 - Contractors strimming long grass on verges: they may have protective trousers, but are they aware of the need to brush these off after work?

 - Gardeners in rural gardens who may weed in shrubby growth with bare hands.
-Ticks will climb under sleeves and attach in armpits.
+Ticks may climb under sleeves and attach in armpits.

-All countryside workers should be aware of the tiny size of the nymph tick and the precautions that should be taken.
-Tick removal tools should be made available, and can be purchased from our on-line shop or from many vets.
+All workers at risk should be aware of the tiny size of the nymph tick and the precautions that should be taken.
+Tick removal tools should be made available, and can be purchased from our on-line shop or from many vets and pharmacies.

 Tick bites known to have occurred during the course of employment should be entered in the accident book.